Coronavirus / When do I have to wear a face mask?

 - you need to remove your mask to receive medical treatment

-- you are entering the premises or public transport to avoid injury or harm and do not have a mask with you
+- you are entering the premises to avoid injury or harm and do not have a mask with you

 - you need to remove your mask to eat or drink